 The Operational Strategy for the Fire Management Plan was completed in 2006.

-Fire and fuels management planning in Point Reyes National Seashore is guided by Reference Manual 18 - Wildland Fire and Prescribed Fire Management Policy and the park's Fire Management Plan.
-Director's Order 12 (482 KB PDF) and the Reference Manual for DO 12 guide the National Park Service in complying with the National Environmental Policy Act (NEPA).
+Fire and fuels management planning in Point Reyes National Seashore is guided by Director’s Order #18: Wildland Fire Management, Reference Manual 18, Wildland Fire Management (RM-18) (5,667 KB PDF), and the park's Fire Management Plan.
+Director's Order 12 and the NPS NEPA Handbook (2015) guide the National Park Service in complying with the National Environmental Policy Act (NEPA).

 Adobe® Acrobat Reader® is needed to access PDF documents.